 - were the police in attendance?

-For emergency work we aim to make a hazard safe within two hours.
-The damage is then assessed by a technician and an order issued for repairs as either reactive work within four weeks or planned work depending on the extent and location of the damage.
+For emergency works classed as safety critical, we aim to make a hazard safe within two hours of being made aware of it.
+The damage is then assessed by a technician and an order issued for repairs as either reactive work within twenty five working days, or planned work depending on the extent and location of the damage.

 When a report of a hazard or damage is received the person taking the report will attempt to identify ownership and establish who is responsible for the property or street furniture from the details provided.